joinpursuit/Web-Backend-Takehome-Coding-Challenge/README.md

 ## Technical Requirements

-Create a back-end server and database to manage a Raffle application.
+Your job is to create a back-end server and database for a Raffle application.
 Users are able to:

 - Create raffles
 - List all raffles
 - Add participants users to raffles
-- Draw a winner from a raffle, etc.
+- Draw a winner from a raffle

 ### Database